 Physiotherapy is a drug-free health care practice.
-Physiotherapists work in partnership with individuals of all ages to break down the barriers to physical function whether that means working with patients’ pre and post surgery, helping people come back from illness and chronic disease, injury, industrial and motor vehicle accidents and age related conditions.
+Physiotherapists work in partnership with individuals of all ages to break down the barriers to physical function whether that means working with patients’ pre and post-surgery, helping people come back from illness and chronic disease, injury, industrial and motor vehicle accidents and age related conditions.
 Physiotherapists also play an important role in health promotion and disease prevention.
-Physiotherapy is the treatment of preference for many who suffer from pain whether in the back or neck, or joint pain such as hips, knees, ankles, wrists, elbows or shoulders.

 Physiotherapy is a primary care, autonomous, client-focused health profession dedicated to improving quality of life by: